 Mango Chili with Black Beans

 This black bean mango chili is a delicious sweet & spicy take on classic chili!
-With hearty beans, fresh vegetables, and mango this meatless chili is a easy & healthy dinner!
+With hearty beans, fresh vegetables, and mango this meatless chili is a easy & tasty dinner!

 Check out this recipe